tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Thu Sep 06 2007

-Toney Thiel (a 32-year-old White wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
+Toney Thiel (a 32-year-old white wealthy high school graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Toney Thiel had never preached his views to theists before, and freaked out.
 Toney Thiel thought about medidating, but decided that he can handle this situation on his own and did not need to medidate just yet.
 As Toney Thiel entered the church, he heared a small rasping noise.
 He knew it was because angels and demons are fighting each other, and ignored the noise.

 Toney Thiel used practical experience and common sense to argue that the world is just one big simulation, run by a supercomputer called The Unblinking Eye.
 Toney Thiel argued that the Unblinking Eye was an impersonal force that can only be understood as a part of nature, similar to that of gravity.
 Toney Thiel laughed at the 'evolution fallacy' that has falsely convinced many people.
 Only 'intelligent design' can explain how the Unblinking Eye created humans.
 Toney Thiel became visibly upset when explaining how religious people are wrong for assuming the existence of Hell.
 Why must a person be punished forever just because he is bad?
 The only thing that exist after this life is Heaven.
 Bad people are simply deleted from the universe after death.